University of Massachusetts Amherst: The Massachusetts Daily Collegian

 The Massachusetts Daily Collegian, the official newspaper of UMass Amherst, is published Monday through Thursday during the calendar semester.
 The Collegian is a non-profit student-run organization that receives no funding from the university or student fees.
 The Collegian operates entirely on advertising revenues.
 Founded in 1890, the paper began as Aggie Life, became the College Signal in 1901, the Weekly Collegian in 1914, and the Tri-Weekly Collegian in 1956.
 Published daily since 1967, the Collegian has been broadsheet since January 1994.
 In 2018, the paper switched to monthly print editions while continuing to publish daily online.
 Since then, the Collegian has become primarily a digital publication, though it still publishes special print magazines on a per-semester basis.

 WMUA 91.1 FM

 The student-operated radio station, WMUA, is a federally licensed, non-commercial broadcast facility serving the Connecticut River Valley of Western Massachusetts, Northern Connecticut, and Southern Vermont.
-Although the station is managed by full-time undergraduate students of the University of Massachusetts, station members can consist of various members of the university (undergraduate and graduate students, faculty, and staff), as well as people of the surrounding communities.
+Although the station is managed by full-time undergraduate students of the University of Massachusetts, station members can consist of various members of the university and surrounding communities.
 WMUA began as an AM station in 1949.